-Context: A five-day lesson plan in celebration of Dolores Huerta Day (April 10th).
+Context: A one-day lesson plan in celebration of Dolores Huerta Day (April 10th).
 This lesson plan falls under the theme of a key part of Dolores Huerta's legacy -Civic Engagement.
-There is an accompanying 1-day lesson plan unit as well as two other lesson plans/units addressing the Civic Engagement theme (on Women of Color Activism and Reproductive Rights).
+There is an accompanying 5-day lesson plan unit as well as two other lesson plans/units addressing the Civic Engagement theme.
 These lesson plans and units can be accessed through the teacher's guide on the Dolores Huerta Foundation website (https://doloreshuerta.org).